ga-wdi-exercises/checkpoint-express-mongoose-short/readme.md

 ## Set Up

-Fiork and clone this repository.
+Fork and clone this repository.
 After cloning down **your fork**...

 ```bash
  $ cd checkpoint-express-mongoose-short